 sudo snap install snap-store

-This command instructs Snapd to download and install the snap-store package, thus introducing a graphical dimension to your Snap package management.
+This command instructs Snapd to download and install the snap-store package, thereby introducing a graphical dimension to your Snap package management.

 Launching the Snap Store

-With the installation process completed, the Snap Store can be launched in several ways.
+Once the installation process completes, the Snap Store can be launched in several ways.

-A direct method while operating in the terminal would be to execute the following command:
+One direct method while operating in the terminal is to execute the following command:

 snap run snap-store